zeekus/textfiles/pschism_build_document_with_spack.md

 libfabric-aws/1.18.2amzn1.0 module-info                 null                        use.own
   ```

-- [ ] edit the *packages.yaml* and remove or comment any enteries for curl or cmake.
+- [ ] edit the *$SPACK_ROOT/etc/spack/packages.yaml* and remove or comment any enteries for curl or cmake.
 We want spack to build it's own curl and cmake.
    Why *note* system curl and system cmake may create issues with spack.
 You may need to comment out the entries for curl and cmake for spack to compile NetCDF code.

 File: *packages.yaml*  - base config AWS specific edit it to be similar. *note* versions are important.

 - [ ] Ensure that your packages.yaml file resembles the following.
 Make any necessary adjustments.
 Please note that the intelmpi package, efa, pmix, slurm, and libfabric may have changed since this was written.
 Verify that the versions match.
 If there are any entries for cmake on Centos7, they should be commented out so that Spack installs its own version of cmake.

+- [ ] **IMPORTANT** your $SPACK_ROOT/etc/spack/packages.yaml will need to have the following appended if it doesn't exist.

 ```yaml
 packages: